 Still Doing Democracy!

-To meet the serious social justice and ecological challenges that we face, ordinary people must become re-engaged in the daily work of doing democracy.
 Too many of us are isolated and detached from our neighbors and our local, state, and national institutions.
+But how do we become re-engaged in the daily work of doing democracy when the social and political landscape is full of conflict instead of conversation.
 Still Doing Democracy!
 Finding Common Ground and Acting for the Common Good offers a framework for understanding and a set of crucial skills for participating in a wide range of political, civic, and cultural efforts as an effective agent of social change.
 JoAnn McAllister and Jim Smith outline a process of analysis, reflection, and action and provide tools to help us find common ground and act for the common good.
 With knowledge and skill we can work with those who may have different experiences and different priorities while staying true to our own values.
 These are skills we need to be effective engaged citizens in today’s fragmented and polarized culture.

 Table of Contents

 Introduction – Effective Engaged Citizens Needed Now More Than Ever

 The good we secure for ourselves is precarious and uncertain, is floating in mid-air, until it is secured for all of us and incorporated into our common life.

 Jane Addams, 1892